Wisdom of the BodySoul

 Written Expression is a valuable way to explore more about what we really want and invite it into our lives.
 The third prong of each class will include a writing prompt relevant to the topic of the day.

 Writing can help us access parts of ourselves we usually don't.
-Participants are encouraged to write for four minutes without pausing, to discover new insights, express emotions, and move through change.
+Participants are encouraged to write for several minutes without pausing, to discover new insights, express emotions, and move through change.